 Fig. 2 Temperature and salinity dynamics on diel stations, D-2: (a) early summer, July, 1-2, 1998; (b) late summer, Sept, 27-28, 1997.
 Vertical lines – daily variability

-The seasonal dynamics in seston organic C (particulate organic carbon, POC) was well-expressed, the same for Chl. a concentration (Fig. 3a).
+The seasonal dynamics of seston organic C (particulate organic carbon, POC) was well-expressed, the same for Chl. a concentration (Fig. 3a).
 Two maxima were observed for Chl. a concentration, in the end of May and through July.
 These maxima correlated with increased abundance of diatoms (Fig. 3b).
 Significant decline in diatom abundance occurred in the beginning of September.
 The POC dynamics was roughly comparable with Chl. a dynamics, however, not necessarily, with one prolonged maximum through July and August (Fig. 3a).